 Common causes of injury

-Injuries to the pelvis and pelvic area are commonly associated with severe trauma, such as in road traffic accidents or as a result of a fall from height in the workplace.
+Injuries to the hips, pelvis and pelvic area are commonly associated with severe trauma, such as in road traffic accidents or as a result of a fall from height in the workplace.
 However, injuries to the bones and soft tissues of the pelvis can also be sustained in slipping and tripping accidents.

 Other causes can include crushing injuries from heavy items falling upon someone, or as a result of high-impact sporting activities.